 You may also like following the below articles

 - How to center text in Google Docs (How to center text vertically in google docs)

 - How to overlap images in Google Docs?

 - Why Can’t I Print From Google Docs

-Hope you find out why Google Docs is slow and how to resolve it easily.
+And that’s it.
+The above are some major reasons “why is Google Docs so slow?” or Google Docs running slow.
+Now you have learned how to fix a lag in Google Docs by the above steps.
 If you’re experiencing any of the issues mentioned, then it’s time to follow the easy steps and get it resolved.